Fluctuating landscapes and heavy tails in animal behavior: Appendix A: Methods

 {\bf Fine-scale Markov model simulations:} As in \cite{Costa2023markovian}, we simulate symbolic sequences by sampling the next state according to the condition probability distribution $P(s_j(t+\tau^*)|s_i(t))$, which is simply the $i$-th row of $P_{ij}(\tau^*)$.
 From this symbolic sequence, we can then obtain a simulated time series of $\phi_2(t)$ sampled on a timescale $\tau^*$.

-{\bf Estimating the first passage time distributions in \emph{C. elegans} foraging dynamics:} We estimate the time spent either performing a ``run'' or a ``pirouette'' by identifying segments where $\phi_2(t)<0$ (runs) or $\phi_2(t)>0$ (pirouettes).
+{\bf Estimating the first passage time distributions:} We estimate the time spent either performing either state (``runs'' and ``pirouettes'' for \emph{C. elegans} and ``cruising'' and ``wandering'' for zebrafish) by identifying segments where $\phi_2(t)<0$ (runs/cruising) or $\phi_2(t)>0$ (pirouettes/wandering).
 To remove short-time fluctuations we sub-sample the data and the simulated time series by $\tau^*/2$.

 {\bf Empirical estimate of the connected auto-correlation function:} We estimate the connected autocorrelation function from $M$ time traces at each lag $\tau=l\delta t$, as